SGierszewski/hutello/README.md

 ## Database

 All user data is stored in a MongoDB collection `users` upon registration.
 I didn't use an external API but created a dummy collection `hutas` in MongoDB from which the search results are fetched during search.
-For demo purposes, it is possible to search for the city "Köln".
+For demo purposes, it is possible to search for the cities "Köln" and "Bonn".